Eosinophil peroxidase: Substrates

 Eosinophil peroxidase catalyzes the haloperoxidase reaction.
 EPO can take chloride, bromide and iodide as substrates, as well as the pseudohalide thiocyanate (SCN^{−}).
 However, the enzyme prefers bromide over chloride, iodide over bromide and thiocyanate over iodide, with regard to reaction velocities.
 In fact, only myeloperoxidase can oxidize chloride with any considerable rate.
 The rate of iodide catalysis is five orders of magnitude greater than the rate of chloride catalysis, for comparison.
 The mutant of MPO wherein heme-linked Met243 was mutated nonconservatively showed a lack of chlorination ability, implicating this residue or its peculiar functional group in substrate specificity.

 Inhibitors

 Cyanide binds very tightly to mammalian heme peroxidases.
 Tight binding directly to heme iron converts the protein to a low-spin species.
 Binding of cyanide requires the deprotonated form of a group with pK_{a} of 4.0-4.3.
 This appears to be the distal histidine residue.
 The structure of the ternary complex of MPO, cyanide and bromide is thought to be a good model for the compound I-halide complex due to its similar geometry (cf. 1D7W).

 The nitrite ion also binds tightly, forming low-spin heme.
+Inhibition by nitrite is due to accumulation of compound II and is reversible by tyrosine.

 Mutants

-One of the first well-characterized mutants of EPX was a G→A transition resulting in a nonconservative mutation at the protein level.
+One of the first well-characterized mutants of EPX was a G→A transition (g.9267G>A, rs121434566) resulting in a nonconservative mutation at the protein level (p.Arg286His).
+The phenotype is a hereditary deficiency of EPO.